lozeone/social_pages/README.md

 Supports themeing the links with FontAwesome icons but FontAwesoome needs to be included in your theme manually.
 This module does not add the FontAwesome library.

+It's a little rough around the edges but it works well for my use cases.